jmvogt/Unity-LPC-Character-Animator/README.md

   * ~~File system tests (measure how large the game is with above changes)~~
   * ~~Simple GUI with drop downs that will allow you to change the CharacterDNA at runtime~~
   * Use reflection on classes referencing each DNA block
-  * Apply design patterns / clean up hacked up code
-  * Clean up / finish TODOs in code
+  * Clean up hacked up code / finish TODOs
   * Look for LPC compliant assets that were not included in the online generator tool.
   * Create instructions/tutorial in a document or YouTube video.

 ##v0.2 Roadmap
   * Unit tests for v0.1... :)
+  * Exception handling?
   * Keep a running list of "imported" sprites in either a flat file or DB for eventual mapping.
   * Drop down selectors and color pallettes for the Demo scene.
   * Create non-playable character controller that is integrated with the LPC animator
   * Have NPCs/guards walk the perimiter of the sceen using the LPC animator.
+  * Improve animation speed for all action types (some are too fast..)

+##v0.3 Roadmap:
   * Packing and unpacking of "DNA" for network serialization.

-##v0.3 Roadmap:
+  * LAN multiplayer request system
+  * Network character controller that can be used during multiplayer